 Francisco Dueñas: We're here today to talk about the work we have done to address racial and health disparities.
 So talking about not just the housing crisis that many of you have been dealing with in your communities in California, but then what happened when COVID-19 came along and, you know, how did that accelerate or exacerbate what you all were already seeing on the ground.
 Why don't we get started with Sonya?

-Sonya Gray-Hunn: So one of the things that we was already seen in our community was the housing injustice around individuals of color, especially individuals who had a criminal background, just the disparity of actually getting into housing, then find themselves going into you know, slum lord properties.
+Sonya Gray-Hunn: So one of the things that we already saw in our community was the housing injustice around individuals of color, especially individuals who had a criminal background, just the disparity of actually getting into housing, then find themselves going into you know, slum lord properties.
 So COVID-19 just put a stop to what I mean, if there was any opportunity [00:14:00] because of the stay in place order, people could move around.
-Then the lack of, you know, the employment jobs, which made it even more harder for them to pay their rent.
-Just not being able to maneuver within a systems or how can I go somewhere else, landlords not wanting to work with them because they already want them out.
-So COVID-19 really add to that stress and that disparity around people of colors and primarly African-Americans..
+Then the lack of, you know, the employment jobs, which made it even harder for them to pay their rent.
+Just not being able to maneuver within a system or how can I go somewhere else, landlords not wanting to work with them because they already want them out.
+So COVID-19 really adds to that stress and that disparity around people of color and primarily African-Americans.